A lot of writers I like have moved to substack.

 - or share it on Twitter.

 All of these things help Substack make money and add friction to the reading experience.
 We get used to these things gradually – that’s how the shitty technology adoption curve works.
-But the UX sucks.
+But it comes at the expense of a reader experience that prioritizes reading, rather than clicks or eyeballs.
+No thank you.2

-Danny currently has “over 16,000 subscribers” so I can see why he found this deal attractive.
-I imagine that deals like his are harder to come by than they were two years ago.↩︎
+Danny currently has “over 16,000 subscribers” so I can see why he found this deal attractive.↩︎

 BTW I’m aware of the irony that the images on this post would probably look better if I had used Substack to compose it.
 The alternative, I think, is I could learn a lot of HTML and make images that auto-size depending on your zoom.
 But I think it’s ok for them to look a little janky.
 They’re meant to be illustrative rather than enticing.↩︎